Shakuhachi Repair & Restoration

 It is essential that this section of the shakuhachi be reinforced tightly with strong binding to avoid damage to the bamboo.

-The nakasuké of vintage instruments, subjected to excessive wear over years of use, often requires complete rebuilding.
+The nakasugi of vintage instruments, subjected to excessive wear over years of use, often requires complete rebuilding.

 1. The old decorative ring must first be removed.
-This ring is traditionally made of many different types of material including rattan, silver, cherry bark or tortoise shell.
-Reinforcing binding of older flute is usually made of non-synthetic fiber and prone to rotting.
-This string is removed and a nakasuké resized and shaped to accept new binding as well as a new ring.
+This ring is traditionally made of many different types of material including rattan, silver, cherry bark, tortoise shell, water buffalo horn or fabricated from tonoko (powdered stone) and urushi lacquer.
+Reinforcing binding of older vintage shakuhachi is usually made of natural, non-synthetic fiber, hence prone to rotting.
+If that is the case, this string is removed and the nakasugi resized and shaped to accept new binding as well as a new ring.

 2. New linen-nylon binding is applied.
 The woven fiber is able to stretch and applied under great tensile strength.
 This prevents the bamboo from expanding beyond the point where it will crack.